StackStorm/st2docs/docs/source/reference/packs.rst

 .. code-block:: bash

-   # Assuming that hello-st2 is on the same machine where StackStorm is running.
+   # Assuming that hello-st2 is on the same machine where |st2| is running.
    cp -R ./hello-st2 /opt/stackstorm/packs

    # Create virtual environment for hello-st2.